Orika Africa

 Chimpanzees

-Kibale's 1,500 chimpanzees are tracked from Kanyanchu Visitor Centre with a sighting success rate above 90%, the highest of any chimp destination in East Africa.
+Kibale's chimpanzees are tracked from Kanyanchu Visitor Centre with the highest sighting success rate of any chimp destination in East Africa.
 The Chimp Habituation Experience offers a full day with a semi-habituated group for those who want to go deeper.

 Tree-Climbing Lions in Queen Elizabeth Ishasha Sector